 The premise of the game is that you’ve lost your job and house and are down to your last $1,000.
 Can you to survive on $1,000 for a month?
 As you play the game, you need to find a job, a place to live, buy food, and deal with everything else life throws at you.
-The game only takes 5-10 minutes to play, so I highly suggest you try it out.
-Simply click on the image below to play the game.
-When you are done, you can read my experience below.
+The game only takes 10 minutes to play, so I suggest you try it out.
+You can play a few different times as each time the scenarios are different.

 How to Live on $1,000 A Month: Lessons Learned

 Many low income earners forgo insurance because of the cost.
-Because of this, should any issues come up, they will cost you much more money than if you were paying for health insurance each month.
-It sounds simple then to buy the coverage, but many cannot afford it without going without something else.
-There are so many choices that you need to make.
+If any issues come up, they will cost you much more money than if you were paying for health insurance each month.
+It sounds simple to buy coverage, and from a strictly personal finance point of view, this is the right thing to do.
+But many cannot afford it without forgoing something else.
+There are so many tough choices that you need to make.